 Advanced Technology Lifestyle IOLs

 The Vision Care Center is proud to offer a selection of lens choices to give a more continuous, full range of high-quality vision.
 They are designed to give great distance vision and greatly decrease the need for readers.
-The Tecnis Symfony® Extended Depth of Focus IOL and the Crystalens Accommodating IOL are the most commonly used IOLs at The Vision Care Center to achieve spectacle independence.
+The PanOptix IOL, Tecnis Symfony® Extended Depth of Focus IOL and the Crystalens Accommodating IOL are the most commonly used IOLs at The Vision Care Center to achieve spectacle independence.
 Compared to multifocal IOLs, they minimize side effects like glare and halos around lights.
 Multifocal IOLs may give the most range of vision.
 These advanced technology lenses are not covered by insurance and will require an additional financial contribution by the patient.